AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ## Packages in AEM as a Cloud Service {#aemaacs-packages}

-Content packages written for AEM as a Cloud Service applications must have a clean separation between immutable and mutable content.
+Content packages created for AEM as a Cloud Service applications must have a clean separation between immutable and mutable content.
 Therefore Package Manager can only be used to manage packages containing content.
 Any code must be deployed through Cloud Manager.

 >[!NOTE]
 >